 More information about appeals will be made available if you are not offered a place at your preferred schools.
-You can also find information about school admission appeals on gov. uk/schools-admissions/appealing-a-schools-decision or by following the link to appeals information on cumberland.gov.uk or by contacting the School Admissions and Appeals Team.
+You can also find information about school admission appeals on gov.uk/schools-admissions/appealing-a-schools-decision or via the council's website www.cumberland.gov.uk or by contacting the School Admissions and Appeals Team.